erizocosmico/flagga/README.md

 - Be able to configure a program with different sources that have different priorities.
 - Be extensible so anyone can extend the API to provide different sources to get their configuration from (yaml, toml, database?, ...).
-- Provide as much functionality as the Go standard `flag` package.
+- Be a drop-in replacement for the Go standard `flag` package with extra features.
+- Have no third-party dependencies.

 ## Install